-Meals on Wheels Ministry, Inc. serves a daily meal to over 2,500 frail, home-bound senior citizens and disabled persons every weekday in East Texas.
-These meals are prepared fresh at the central kitchen in Tyler.
-The meals are then delivered by compassionate volunteers to eligible persons who cannot provide meals for themselves.
-This is often the only meal they will have that day.
+Meals on Wheels Ministry, Inc. serves a daily meal to over 2,500 older and disabled East Texans Monday through Thursday every week; clients receive a hot meal and a frozen meal on Thursdays so they have one for Friday lunch as well.
+These meals are prepared fresh at the central kitchen in Tyler and are then delivered by compassionate volunteers to eligible persons who cannot provide meals for themselves.
+This is often the only meal – and visitor – they may have that day.

-- To supply homebound seniors and disabled citizens nutritious meals
+- To supply homebound older and disabled citizens with nutritious meals

-- To abate the loneliness and isolation of elderly and disabled persons by providing daily contact with members of their communities
+- To abate the loneliness and isolation of elderly and disabled persons by providing daily contact with members of their community

 - To promote the health, safety, and welfare of all elderly and disabled persons in East Texas

 We are committed to maintaining an inclusive workplace that promotes and values diversity.
 Companies that are diverse in age, gender identity, race, sexual orientation, physical or mental ability, ethnicity, and perspective are proven to be healthier, more vibrant companies.
 More importantly, creating and sustaining an environment where every individual, from any type of background, can offer their best work is simply the right thing to do.